Our Insights

 Cons

-Shopify can be difficult for advanced customization if you are a beginner, as there are parts of the platform that are limiting without knowing HTML and liquid template language.
+Shopify can be difficult for advanced customization if you are a beginner, as there are parts of the platform that are limited without knowing HTML and Liquid template language.
 WordPress offers more free plugins and themes compared to Shopify.

-Wix is a good option for those who what to DIY their own website and/or quickly get a decent website up.
-Wix uses a drag-and-drop interface making it easy to customize even without any web design experience.
+Wix is a good option for those who want to DIY their own website and/or quickly get a decent website up.
+Wix uses a drag-and-drop interface, making it easy to customize even without any web design experience.

 Here are some pros and cons of using Wix: